 Playing multiple festivals from Sundance and Berlin to a Best Documentary win at San Francisco is iPhone migrant road movie “Midnight Traveler” (Oscilloscope).

 Neon is pushing two box-office hits.
 Top-ranked non-fiction title “Apollo 11” ($16.1 million worldwide), Todd Douglas Miller’s hi-res 65 mm narrative of the 1969 moon walk and a triumph of NASA archive restoration, won the Sundance U.S. Documentary editing prize, hit theaters again for July’s 50th anniversary events, scored the Critics Choice Documentary Awards Best Documentary Feature, and returns in IMAX in December.

-And “The Biggest Little Farm” ($4.9 million worldwide), John Chester’s engaging story of a big-city couple tackling an organic farm, debuted at Telluride 2018.
-Also in the mix is Sundance entry “Honeyland (July 26), an environmental film about a beekeeper in Macedonia, which took home the World Grand Jury Prize and is still plugging along in limited release.
+And “The Biggest Little Farm” ($4.9 million worldwide), cinematographer John Chester’s engaging story of a big-city couple tackling an organic farm, debuted at Telluride 2018.
+Also in the mix is Sundance entry and Macedonia Oscar entry “Honeyland” (July 26), an environmental film about a beekeeper in Macedonia, which took home the World Grand Jury Prize and is earning more nominations as it plugs along in limited release.
 It won the Best First Feature Documentary Critics Choice Award.

 Debuting at SXSW was Syrian filmmaker Waad Al-Khateab and Edward Watts’ anti-Assad documentary “For Sama” (Frontline/PBS), which took home the documentary audience award both at SXSW and the Sheffield International Documentary Festival as well as the IDA’s Courage Under Fire award.

 Academy governor Roger Ross Williams’ affectionate portrait of the famed 125th Street venue “The Apollo” (HBO) opened Tribeca this spring.
 HBO picked Cannes, which tends to leave major documentaries out of competition but does elevate titles like Asif Kapadia’s Oscar-winner “Amy,” to debut his profile of famed soccer player “Diego Maradona” (October 1).
 Again, Kapadia reconstructs archival footage to amazingly dramatic results.
 Oscar-winner Alex Gibney’s high-profile “The Inventor: Out for Blood in Silicon Valley”–profiling controversial Theranos entrepreneur Elizabeth Holmes — launched at Sundance before its March 18 HBO premiere; the documentarian’s second potential contender, a profile of Russian whistleblower “Citizen K,” debuted well at fall festivals before a November 22 release by Greenwich Entertainment.
 (HBO didn’t give a qualifying run to its well-reviewed Sundance debut, four-hour Michael Jackson expose and Emmy contender “Leaving Neverland.”)